jakebullet70/OctoTouchController/README.md

 Portrait or landscape modes
 Built in filament loading - unloading wizard
 Support for Sonoff power device without Octoprint plugin
-Colors themes to match your printer
+Colors themes to match your printers look
-Select and print files right on the touch screen
+View / select and print files right on the touch screen

 ### Supported Octoprint Plugins